DSG-UniFE/ruby-mhl/README.md

 If you are interested in ruby-mhl, please consider reading and citing them.

+## Acknowledgements

+The research work that led to the development of SISFC was supported in part by the [DICET - INMOTO - ORganization of Cultural HEritage for Smart Tourism and Real-time Accessibility (OR.C.HE.S.T.R.A.)](http://www.ponrec.it/open-data/progetti/scheda-progetto?ProgettoID=5835) project, funded by the Italian Ministry of University and Research on Axis II of the National operative programme (PON) for Research and Competitiveness 2007-13 within the call 'Smart Cities and Communities and Social Innovation' (D.D. n.84/Ric., 2 March 2012).

 ## References

 [SUN11] Jun Sun, Choi-Hong Lai, Xiao-Jun Wu, "Particle Swarm Optimisation: